MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 He currently leads the team in home runs (14) and RBI (40) and ranks 19th in the NL with a .373 on-base percentage despite his low batting average.
 That's thanks to his 53 walks, which are tied with Kris Bryant for the NL lead.

-A .280 career hitter, Carpenter should be in line for some positive regression in the batting average department thanks to a .253 BABIP so expect to see that average creep closer to the norm in the months to come.
+A .280 career hitter, Carpenter should be in line for some positive regression in the batting average department thanks to a .253 BABIP, so expect to see that average creep closer to the norm in the months to come.

 13. Mitch Moreland, Boston Red Sox (Preseason Rank: 21)